-Back in March, a group of Hollywood elites signed an open letter asking men to take more responsibility for creating workplaces that are free of sexism.
+Back in March 2018 a group of Hollywood elites signed an open letter asking men to take more responsibility for creating workplaces that are free of sexism.
 The letter was in response to the #MeToo movement that spurred people across the world to use social media to bring attention to the prevalence of sexual harassment and abuse.
 The letter signers pledged to act as advocates for victims and to speak out openly against sexism, thereby launching #AskMoreofHim, a movement that highlights the role that men play in preventing gender-based violence.

 Common stereotypes about men hold that they show ambition at work and focus most of their energy on promoting themselves and their own accomplishments.
 In contrast, stereotypes about women involve emphasizing other people's feelings and welfare above their own.
 Social scientists have shown that people who act contrary to these stereotypes tend to elicit “backlash” from both men and women.
-This backlash may take the form of being seen as less likeable, less competent, and less suitable for certain jobs.
+This backlash may take the form of being seen as less likable, less competent and less suitable for certain jobs.